asreview/asreview/docs/source/lab/models.rst

 - **Flexibility**: Suitable for a wide range of multilingual systematic review tasks.

+Requirements for ELAS Multilingual:

+- **Dory extension**: The ELAS Multilingual models require the :doc:`dory` extension for feature extraction.
+Install the extension using the following
+  command: ``pip install asreview-dory``.
+- **Hardware**: These models are computationally intensive and may require significant CPU or GPU power to perform efficiently, especially with large datasets.
+See the section on :ref:`Hardware Requirements <lab/models:Hardware Requirements>` for more details.

 The following table outlines the components of the ELAS Multilingual model for its various versions: